What to see and do in Maitland, NSW for couples and families

 Bribe your kids with brownie pops while you enjoy a brekkie burrito and coffee in this quirky cafe full of treasures such as old typewriters and well-worn cricket bats.

-An excursion to Purple Pear Farm and Morpeth Ginger Beer + Gourmet Foods should also be on the cards to see how cordial is brewed and packaged using old-fashioned equipment.

-Miss Lilly’s Lollies will also create a happy diversion for those with young children.
+See how cordial is brewed and packaged using old-fashioned equipment at Morpeth Ginger Beer + Gourmet Foods.
+Just around the corner, Miss Lilly’s Lollies will also create a happy diversion for those with children.

 Dinner is literally crunch time when you take the kids to Ometto Pizza Bar, where you can watch the wood-fired oven flame away as it cooks your pizza – layered with folds of mozzarella and fior di latte – to perfection.